Summary of my presentation from Chicago Wilderness Wild Things Conference on Feb. 2, 2013

 - Install Buffer Strips if you leave near a waterway, including a wetland or drainage area.
-A buffer strip is a planted area intercepting run-off and reducing erosion from your property before it reaches the waterway.
+A buffer strip is a planted area intercepting run-off before it reaches a waterway.

 - Less lawn and more native plants.
-Native planting (especially native prairie plants) will infiltrate more water and provide more habitat for wildlife.
+Native plants (especially native prairie plants) infiltrate a lot more water than other plants, especially lawns.
 Lawns only soak in ~15% of water, it’s almost impervious!

-- Develop a plan to handle all or most of your run-off with infiltration for existing areas, new additions on your property or any new development.
-Solutions can include : less impervious surfaces, green roofs, permeable pavers, gravel or mulched paths, bioswales, rain gardens, more native plants and less lawns, rain water harvesting, to name just a few .
+- Develop a plan to handle all or most of your run-off.
+Besides those listed above, other solutions include : reduce or remove impervious surfaces, add green roofs, permeable pavers, gravel or mulched paths, bioswales, rain water harvesting, to name just a few .
 Be creative!

 - Conserving water – especially important during a drought.
-Many native plants can take our weather extremes (both drought and wet weather).
+Native plants, if sited correctly, adapt to our weather extremes (both drought and wet weather).
 Allow established native perennials to go dormant during severe drought and heat.
-Water new plants only when necessary, water deeply, in the mornings or evenings, and use water saving irrigation systems.
+Water new plants only when establishing, water deeply, in the mornings or evenings, and use water saving irrigation systems.
 Allow lawns to go dormant during drought or dry summer periods.

-- Preventing pollution – Be very careful when using products that may enter our storm drains, drainage areas or waterways, neighboring properties or be absorbed into the ground.
-Do not dump or rake grass clippings, leaves and other landscape waste down our storm drains or into our waterways.
+- Preventing pollution – Be very careful when using products that may enter our storm drains, drainage areas or nearby waterways, neighboring properties, or absorb into the ground.
+Do not dump or landscape waste (leaves, grass clippings, brush) down storm drains or into our waterways.
 Trash, dog poop, and car leaks (gas and oil) are common outdoor pollutants.
 Please recycle, compost and dispose of hazardous waste properly (including pharmaceutical drugs).
-Landscaping products (especially fertilizers and pesticides) , detergents, de-icing salts and coal-tar sealants are pollutants in our waterways.
-Here is more information about de-icing salts, coal tar sealants, and hazardous waste.
+Landscaping products (especially fertilizers and pesticides) , detergents, de-icing salts and coal-tar sealants are also pollutants.

 - Deicing information from River Salt Creek Workgroup